Exploring the Reasons to Skip Milk

 4. Balancing Concerns:

-It s crucial to approach this topic with nuance and acknowledge the
+It s crucial to approach this topic with nuance and acknowledge the ongoing

-and potential health implications are valid, individual decisions should
+health implications are valid, individual decisions should be based on a

-be based on a comprehensive understanding of personal health history,
+comprehensive understanding of personal health history, dietary needs, and

-dietary needs, and considerations for ethical sourcing and environmental
+considerations for ethical sourcing and environmental impact.

-for personalized guidance is always recommended.
+Consulting a healthcare professional for personalized guidance is always